A Blueprint for Renewal

 Wales Can Have World-Class Digital Health

 3.16 million people.
-611,000 on waiting lists. £600 million invested for £500K return.
+611,000 on waiting lists. £600 million invested in NHS digital for a £500K quantified return.
+Patients and clinicians let down with constant delivery failures.
 The funding exists.
 The talent is available.
-But the system was inherited from a discredited predecessor and configured not to succeed.
-This is the plan to fix it.
+But the system is broken and configured not to succeed.
+This Digital Blueprint for NHS Wales presents a proven method to deliver excellent digital services across the healthcare system in Wales.

-Donella Meadows identified seven system traps that lock organisations into dysfunction.
+Donella Meadows — the MIT systems scientist whose Thinking in Systems is the discipline's standard text — identified seven system traps that lock organisations into dysfunction.
 Most that are struggling exhibit two or three.

 And they are not accidents.
 They were engineered — a captured governance system designed by its architects to resist reform, because reform would end their control.
-Evidence at carenhs.org →
+Welsh Government operates a five-level escalation framework for NHS bodies in trouble; more than a year at Level 3 changed nothing, and in 2026 DHCW was raised to Level 4 — the second-highest tier of intervention.
+What the record shows matches what I saw from the inside: The State of DHCW →

 Welsh Government funding